MatthewTamYT/Pong/README.md

 ## **Description**
 #### What does the application do?
-The application is a game with the purpose of not touching the walls along the x axis.
+Pong is a ball game with the purpose of not touching the walls along the x axis.
 Two paddles are present and two player battle to win.
 Both single and multiplayer options are available.
 #### What technologies did I use?
-I used Python because it is easy-to-use.
+I used Python 3.9 because it is easy-to-use.
 It delivers my purpose through straight forward lines of code.
 I also used an IDE, PyCharm.
 This is because it has a great project management system and is friendly to beginners (like me)!
-Besides Python, I used a module called Turtle, which allowed me to make the game with a game engine.
+Besides Python, I used a module called Turtle (Turtle Graphics), which allowed me to make the game with a game engine.
 #### What challenges did I face?
 I faced many challenges.
 The scoring system was quite confusing and complicated.
 Besides, I often confuse variables and loops.
 This caused many errors which I later fixed during the vigorous testing phase.
 It took a lot of time and debugging.
 However, I notice that there are still some bugs, so please open an issue if you find them.